Introduction to Bayesian Linear Regression, Posterior Inference, and MCMC

 \[ y \mid b, \sigma^2 \sim \mathcal{N}(Xb, \sigma^2 I_n) \]

-\[ p(b_i \mid \sigma_b^2, \pi) = \pi\, \mathcal{N}(0, \sigma_b^2) + (1-\pi)\, \delta_0 \]
+\[ p(b_i \mid \sigma_b^2, \pi) = \pi\, \mathcal{N}(0, \sigma_b^2) + (1 - \pi)\, \delta_0 \]

 where:

-Thus, with probability \(\pi\) a predictor is active (slab), and with probability \(1-\pi\) it is excluded (spike).
+Thus, with probability \(\pi\) a predictor belongs to the slab (included), and with probability \(1 - \pi\) it belongs to the spike (excluded).

 \[ b_i = \alpha_i \, \delta_i \]